November 13, 2020

-If your service agents are overloaded, undertrained, or undervalued, their attitude and competence will affect the customer’s feelings about your company.
+If your service agents are overloaded, undertrained, or undervalued, their attitude and competence may affect the customer’s attitudes towards your company, and, consequently, reduce the effectiveness of your entire CRM strategy.
 80% of customers say that the experience a company provides is as vital as its products and services, according to the Salesforce 2018 State of the Connected Customer Report.

 Companies are getting more and more customer-centric and view customer service as the responsibility shared by multiple departments.
 The role of service agents grows much bigger and transforms into a competitive differentiator.